 3. Little money lies lead to big money lies (and big money issues).

-The reality is little money lies lead to larger money lies.
-So if you are justifying your “fibs” right now because you don’t see it as a huge amount of money, it’s a slippery slope.
-You start by saying “it cost $50” when it really costs $80 which may lead to opening a secret store credit card to cover up the next big purchase you don’t want to admit.
+The reality is that even little lies about money eventually lead to larger money lies.
+So if you’re justifying your “fibs” right now because you don’t see it as a huge amount of money, it’s a slippery slope.
+You start by saying “it costs $50” (when it really costs $80), which may lead to opening a secret store credit card to cover up the next big purchase you don’t want to admit.

-When people get away with little lies about money it opens the door for them to be convinced that it won’t hurt for the lies to get a tad bigger each time.
+When people get away with little lies about money, it opens the door for them to be convinced that it won’t hurt for the lies to get a tad bigger each time.
 The financial dishonesty grows.

-12 million Americans admit to having a secret “source of money”.
-That “secret” can be a stash of cash or a secret credit card or even loans from friends.
-Don’t be fooled into thinking the Spenders and Risk-Takers are the only people who are lying to their spouses about money, Savers often lie about amounts they have squirreled away.
+Twelve million Americans admit to having a secret “source of money.”
+That “secret” can be a stash of cash, a secret credit card, or even loans from friends.
+Don’t be fooled into thinking the Spenders and Risk-Takers are the only people who are lying to their spouses about money; Savers often lie about the amounts they have squirreled away.

-Any dishonesty with a spouse about your spending or saving is called “financial infidelity”.
+Any dishonesty with a spouse about your spending or saving is called “financial infidelity.”
 Sound bad?
 Yep.
-Because it is.
+That’s because it is.

-In fact, 31 percent of survey respondents said keeping credit cards and other accounts from a partner are worse than physical infidelity.
-Worse than!
+In fact, 31% of survey respondents said keeping credit cards and other accounts from a partner is worse than physical infidelity.
+WORSE than!

 In which case, just like cheating physically on your spouse is dishonest and destructive, so is cheating with your finances.

 Years ago we met with a couple for a financial planning session where a $34,000 credit card debt came to light that the wife had no knowledge of.
 The discovery caused way more damage to their relationship and their finances than any credit card purchases will ever add up to.

 There is never a time when lying is right.
 We teach our kids that.
-And it doesn’t change after you get married.
+And it definitely doesn’t change after you get married.

-We understand you don’t always agree on how to approach money.
-And money isn’t a fun topic for most couples.
-But we encourage you to learn more about how you each approach money.
+We understand you don’t always agree on how to approach money; it isn’t a fun topic for most couples.
+But we encourage you to learn more about how you approach money individually.